Software-Engineering-2021-P9/solidarity-purchasing-group-P09/docs/Sprint1Retrospective.md

 ## ASSESSMENT

 - What caused your errors in estimation (if any)?
-The majority of us have never estimated tasks so we overestimated our velocity.
-We also underestimated time to get used (again) to technologies.
-We didn't plan properly the design of the application (simple frontend sketch and APIs details).
+We overestimated our velocity by a little.
+We spent some time to build a valid base architecture, and we understimated the time to get confortable with it.

 - What lessons did you learn (both positive and negative) in this sprint?
-We need to plan in advance the application.
-We need to communicate more both before and during the development to align our work.
+Reviews take time, and also we need to insert a deadline to open a pull request and ask for a review (To give time to other team members to organize their time).
+Spending a little time for design helps a lot.

 - Which improvement goals set in the previous retrospective were you able to achieve?
-This is our first retrospective.
+We were able to define a usefull template for writing understandable coding for everyone and spent time for design and planning in advance

 - Which ones you were not able to achieve?
 Why?
-N/A
+We did not do enough Daily scrums, because we did think it was not necessary for how the work was going on

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)

 1) We should align our work through daily scrums.
-2) We need to add a task related to planning.
-3) We need to decide general conventions to write code easily understandable by everyone.
+2) Defining a deadline for opening PR reviews
+3) When someone need help (s)he should ask to everyone
+4) Everyone should be more present when somebody needs help

 - One thing you are proud of as a Team!!
 1) We work very hard and never give up.
 2) We can learn new thing really fast.
 3) We solve internal conflicts (personal and code related) with calm.
-4) We used new technologies (heroku, mongoDB, mocha)
+4) We used new technologies (handlers, shared-validators, OpenAPI, FIGMA)
-5) We helped each other